Friends of Goostrey Station (FOGS) is a group of volunteers who aim to improve Goostrey railway station.

 Local MP Fiona Bruce commented : this is ‘a real model of constructive joint working on the part of local residents of which this community can be rightly proud’.

-The achievements of FOGS since 2012 include:
+The achievements of FOGS since it formed in 2012 include:

 - regular exhibitions of artwork by pupils from Goostrey Community Primary School in a platform shelter